luprint/lprint/README.md

 `newPrintStatement`:

-  a) if you have something highlighted (e.g. a variable) this generate a print statement on the line below which will print the type, the value of the variable.
-It also includes the file name where the print statement is from.
+  a) if you have something highlighted (e.g. a variable) this will generate a print statement on the line below which will print the type, the value of the variable.
+It also includes the file name where the print statement is from. x
   b) if you don't have any code highlighted, it will just put a new print statement with some randomly generated text on that line.

 `newPrettyPrintStatement`: